-'''

-{messages, MessageQueue}

-MessageQueue is a list of the messages to the process, which have not yet been processed.

-{min_heap_size, MinHeapSize}

-MinHeapSize is the minimum heap size for the process.

-{min_bin_vheap_size, MinBinVHeapSize}

-MinBinVHeapSize is the minimum binary virtual heap size for the process.

-{monitored_by, Pids}

-A list of pids that are monitoring the process (with monitor/2).

-{monitors, Monitors}

-A list of monitors (started by monitor / 2) that are active for the process.
-For a local process monitor or a remote

-process monitor by pid, the list item is {process, Pid}, and for a remote process monitor by name, the list

-item is {process, {RegName, Node}}.

-{priority, Level}

-Level is the current priority level for the process.
-For more information on priorities see process_flag(priority,

-Level).

-{reductions, Number}

-Number is the number of reductions executed by the process.

-{registered name, Atom}

-Atom is the registered name of the process.
-If the process has no registered name, this tuple is not present in

-the list.

-{sequential_trace_token, [] | SequentialTraceToken}

-SequentialTraceToken the sequential trace token for the process.
-This InfoTuple may be changed or

-removed without prior notice.

-{stack_size, Size}

-Size is the stack size of the process in words.

-{status, Status}

-Status is the status of the process.
-Status is waiting (waiting for a message), running, runnable

-(ready to run, but another process is running), or suspended (suspended on a "busy" port or by the

-erlang:suspend_process/[1,2]BIF).

-{suspending, SuspendeeList}

-is

-SuspendeeList

-list

-of

-{Suspendee,

-ActiveSuspendCount,

-OutstandingSuspendCount } tuples.
-Suspendee is the pid of a process that have been or is

-to be suspended by the process identified by Pid via the erlang:suspend_process/2 BIF, or the

-erlang:suspend_process/1 BIF.
-ActiveSuspendCount is the number of times the Suspendee has been

-suspended by Pid.
-OutstandingSuspendCount is the number of not yet completed suspend requests sent

-by Pid.
-That is, if ActiveSuspendCount /= 0, Suspendee is currently in the suspended state, and if

-OutstandingSuspendCount /= 0 the asynchronous option of erlang:suspend_process/2

-has been used and the suspendee has not yet been suspended by Pid.
-Note that the ActiveSuspendCount

-and OutstandingSuspendCount are not the total suspend count on Suspendee, only the parts contributed

-by Pid.

-{total_heap_size, Size}

-Size is the total size in words of all heap fragments of the process.
-This currently include the stack of the process.

-'''
+- {monitored_by, Pids} A list of pids that are monitoring the process (with erlang:monitor/2). - {monitors, Monitors} A list of monitors (started by erlang:monitor/2) that are active for the process.
+For a local process monitor or a remote process monitor by pid, the list item is {process, Pid}, and for a remote process monitor by name, the list item is {process, {RegName, Node}}. - {priority, Level} Level is the current priority level for the process.
+For more information on priorities see process_flag(priority, Level) [page 206]. - {reductions, Number} Number is the number of reductions executed by the process. - {registered_name, Atom} Atom is the registered name of the process.
+If the process has no registered name, this tuple is not present in the list. - {sequential_trace_token, [] | SequentialTraceToken} SequentialTraceToken the sequential trace token for the process.
+This InfoTuple may be changed or removed without prior notice. - {stack_size, Size} Size is the stack size of the process in words. - {status, Status} Status is the status of the process.
+Status is waiting (waiting for a message), running, runnable (ready to run, but another process is running), or suspended (suspended on a "busy" port or by the erlang:suspend_process/[1,2] BIF). - {suspending, SuspendeeList} SuspendeeList is a list of {Suspendee, ActiveSuspendCount, OutstandingSuspendCount} tuples.
+Suspendee is the pid of a process that have been or is to be suspended by the process identified by Pid via the erlang:suspend_process/2 [page 223] BIF, or the erlang:suspend_process/1 [page 224] BIF.
+ActiveSuspendCount is the number of times the Suspendee has been suspended by Pid.
+OutstandingSuspendCount is the number of not yet completed suspend requests sent by Pid.
+That is, if ActiveSuspendCount /= 0, Suspendee is currently in the suspended state, and if OutstandingSuspendCount /= 0 the asynchronous option of erlang:suspend_process/2 has been used and the suspendee has not yet been suspended by Pid.
+Note that the ActiveSuspendCount and OutstandingSuspendCount are not the total suspend count on Suspendee, only the parts contributed by Pid. - {total_heap_size, Size} Size is the total size in words of all heap fragments of the process.
+This currently include the stack of the process. - {trace, InternalTraceFlags} InternalTraceFlags is an integer representing internal trace flag for this process.
+This InfoTuple may be changed or removed without prior notice. - {trap_exit, Boolean} Boolean is true if the process is trapping exits, otherwise it is false.